AI Sports Betting — How Machine Learning Predicts Games

 Modern sports betting AI typically uses machine learning algorithms trained on historical data.
 The model ingests thousands of features — offensive and defensive ratings, pace of play, rest days, home/away splits, referee tendencies, weather conditions, and more.
 It learns which combinations of factors are most predictive of outcomes and assigns probabilities to each possible result.

-The most common approaches include logistic regression, random forests, gradient boosting machines (XGBoost, LightGBM), and neural networks.
+The most common approaches include machine learning models.
 Each has strengths: logistic regression is transparent and interpretable, while neural networks can capture complex nonlinear relationships that simpler models miss.
 Many serious operations use ensemble methods that combine multiple model types for more robust predictions.

 The output is a probability: the model says Team A has a 58% chance of covering the -3 spread.
 Compare that to the sportsbook's implied probability (52.4% at -110), and the gap is your estimated edge.
 If the model is well-calibrated and the edge is real, betting these opportunities consistently generates long-term profit.